-Mourners remember George Floyd at service
+'He touched so many hearts.'
+George Floyd remembered at memorial service

 Services for Floyd are expected to stretch across six days and three states.
 Memorials will also be held on Saturday in Hoke County, North Carolina, where Floyd’s sister lives, and in Houston on Monday, near where Floyd had lived.
 A funeral is planned for Tuesday with private services at an undisclosed location.

-Reporting by Brendan O'Brien, Michelle Nichols and Andrew Hay; Writing by Alistair Bell; Editing by Howard Goller
+Reporting by Brendan O'Brien, Michelle Nichols, Peter Szekely and Andrew Hay; Writing by Alistair Bell; Editing by Howard Goller